- About CHDI

 The Committee was created in 2008.
 What started as a way to address and incorporate cultural competence in our work, has evolved into explicitly pushing for data-driven, anti-racist policies.
 We recognize that we must intentionally and actively work to dismantle the systems of inequities that are at work in our society and within our own organization.
 This past year we’ve taken a more aggressive and explicit stance on racism that affects BIPOC, but there is much more work to be done.
 While making changes to centuries-old systems cannot happen overnight, CHDI is taking responsibility and pledging to do this critical work.

-Activites include:
+Activities include:

 CHDI was selected from 70 applicants to participate in the 2020 National Child Traumatic Stress Network (NCTSN) Virtual Summit Initiative, “Being Anti-Racist is Central to Trauma-Informed Care: From Awareness to Action.”
-The overall goal of the Summit Initiative is to assist organizations in moving towards becoming anti-racist by inspiring them to take action across four domains: 1) norms and organizational culture; 2) service delivery; 3) organizational policies and practices; and 4) external messaging, partnerships, and advocacy.
+The overall goal of the Summit Initiative was to assist organizations in moving towards becoming anti-racist by inspiring them to take action across four domains: 1) norms and organizational culture; 2) service delivery; 3) organizational policies and practices; and 4) external messaging, partnerships, and advocacy.

 As part of the NCSTN Initiative, the team: